How I came to this point

 thrown-by-whirlwind

 I really liked it with Blazor and .NET at Hologic.
+A professional team, good management.
 But three quarters later, I happened to be working at a desk next to an open window and a gust of whirlwind blew me away to another customer.
 After landing in that other place I looked around and saw new faces around me.
-They asked me to start coding for them with ReactJS and TypeScript.
+They asked me to start coding for them with ReactJS and TypeScript right away.
 I said, give me a break it doesn’t work like that.
-Let me first grab a coffee and please give me that desk in the corner - not the one next to the window!
-So I found myself coding again with ReactJS.
-Just kidding!
-It wasn’t actually the whirlwind, it was the tram! :)
+You see it’s been a windy morning.
+So let me first grab a coffee and please give me that desk in the corner - not the one next to the window!

 Anyways, it turned out that I had come to a pretty good place.
 It’s also great that I have been having an opportunity to bring my skillset on React up-to-date again.
 On the other hand I can compare it again with Blazor and .NET from a little different angle.